PrinceNiyonshuti/restaurant-app/README.md

 # Restaurant
-the vue project consuming json server api data
+Restaurant app is built on the top of Vue Js consuming json server api data and have full authentication using json server

 ## Resources
 - Json Server
 - Axios